The Bristol Stool Chart: A Poop Ranking System

 The Bristol Chart

-Named after the British city it was developed in, the Bristol Chart is essentially a clinical tool used to measure the quality of your poop for scientific purposes including as part IBS diagnosis.
+Named after the British city where it was developed, the Bristol Chart is essentially a clinical tool used to assess the quality of your poop for scientific purposes, including as part of an IBS diagnosis.

-Just Right (3-4) - A “normal” bowel movement tends to be snake or sausage like and easy to pass.
+Just Right (3-4): A “normal” bowel movement tends to be snake-like or sausage-like and easy to pass.

 But what can YOU do with this information?